clarify/data-science-tutorials/README.md

 <a name="email"></a>

-## Email notifications of anomaly data points with Clarify using Orchest!
+## Anomaly detection with email notifications in Clarify - using Orchest!

 In this notebook you will learn how to do anomaly detection of your data in [Clarify](https://www.clarify.io/) and get email notifications whenever an anomaly occurs, using [Orchest](https://www.orchest.io/) pipelines.